Atlanta Bicycle Recall Attorneys

 Like all consumer products on the market today, bicycles must be designed and manufactured with the owner’s safety in mind above all.
 Failing to invest the resources to produce a consistently safe product can result in the injury and death of many a consumer.
 Grant Law Office has been a staunch defender of victim’s rights when it comes to product liability, and bicycles are no exception.
 A quick search on the Consumer Product Safety Commission's (CPSC) website can reveal a multitude of bike and bike part recalls - all of which have the potential to be devastatingly harmful.

 For over three decades of operation, the experienced Atlanta personal injury lawyers at Grant Law Office have successfully represented clients in a wide variety of product liability cases.
-If your or a loved one has suffered traumatic injury or simply been put in harm’s way due to a defective bike or bike part - contact us at your earliest convenience.
-The number to call is (404) 995-3955.
+If your or a loved one has suffered traumatic injury or simply been put in harm’s way due to a defective bike or bike part - contact us at (866) 249-5513 or (404) 995-3955 at your earliest convenience.

 Quality Out of Control